saichaithanya6/Practice_Questions/python_practice/Dynamic Programming.md

 In the above example, Lets assume two numbers rob1, rob2 which are assigned to '0'.
 We go number by number in the list to assign rob1 and rob2 the numbers where we compare the maximum of the sum.

-In the abpve, rob1 is '1' and  rob2 is '2'.
+In the above, rob1 is '1' and  rob2 is '2'.
 The number max would be max(rob1 + 3, rob2).
 Then we go to next values till the end.
 ```
 class Solution(object):
     def rob(self, nums):